willysk73/langteam/README.md

 A multiagent system framework built on LangChain and LangGraph with supervisor-based coordination.

-LangGroup provides a flexible architecture for creating teams of specialized AI agents that collaborate on complex tasks under the guidance of a supervisor agent.
+LangGroup provides a flexible architecture for creating groups of specialized AI agents that collaborate on complex tasks under the guidance of a supervisor agent.

 ## Features

 - **Supervisor Architecture**: Intelligent task routing and coordination
-- **Hierarchical Supervisors**: Supervisors can manage other supervisors, enabling nested team structures
+- **Hierarchical Supervisors**: Supervisors can manage other supervisors, enabling nested group structures
 - **Extensible Agent System**: Easy-to-extend base classes for custom agents
 - **LangGraph Integration**: Stateful workflows with LangGraph
 - **Type-Safe**: Full type hints and Pydantic models